top of page

 Venue

-On the day, we will meet you at Tiso, in the Explorer cafe for meet and greet.
-We will then look to organise your equipment.
+On the first day, we will meet you at the Ski Centre car park in the Northern Cairngorms, for meet and greet.

-The course is based predominately in the Cairngorms but will head to Ben Nevis/Glen Coe to make use of routes/conditions - we can transport you over each day
+The course is based predominately in the Cairngorms but will head to Ben Nevis/Glen Coe to make use of routes/conditions if appropriate to do so - we can transport you over each day

 Not quite what you're looking for?